Business

 1. Phishing

-This involves sending carefully crafted fake emails or messages designed to simulate legitimate communications.
-Scammers replicate logos, colors, fonts, and other visual elements from official communications, creating content almost identical to the original.
-This level of detail prompts recipients to click on malicious links and provide confidential information.
+This consists of sending carefully crafted fake emails or messages, with the intention of simulating legitimate communications.
+Scammers replicate logos, colors, fonts, and other visual elements present in official communications, creating content that is almost identical to the originals.
+With this level of detail, they induce recipients to click on malicious links and provide confidential information.

 ➡️ Example:

-A finance professional receives a message seemingly sent by a partner bank.
-The content stresses the urgency of updating registration data and provides a link for “immediate regularization.”
-By accessing the link and filling out the form, the employee unknowingly delivers sensitive data directly to the fraudsters, who gain access to bank accounts and internal systems.
+A finance professional receives a message apparently sent by a partner bank.
+The content highlights the urgency of updating registration data and presents a link for “immediate regularization.”
+By accessing the link and filling out the form, the employee, without realizing it, hands over confidential data directly to the fraudsters, who then gain access to bank accounts and internal systems.

 2. Ransomware

-This refers to the distribution of malicious software that encrypts the company’s files after installation.
-Following the attack, criminals demand payment to restore access to the data.
-This type of action causes operational interruptions, loss of important information, and high costs during system recovery.
+This refers to the spread of malicious software capable of encrypting company files after installation.
+After the attack, criminals demand payment as a condition for restoring access to the data.
+This type of action causes operational interruptions, loss of important information, and generates high costs during the recovery of affected systems.

 ➡️ Example: